sophieqguan/passport-photo-formatter-Java/README.md

 ## Image Resizing

 - resize (scale and crop) a user-uploaded image to fit standard 2 inch x 2 inch US passport photo size.

+- place resized image on grid for printing

 - using OpenCV for facial recognition to automatically resize image with face as center (if no face is detected, the program will crop with center of image as center).